 Although dishwasher safe, hand washing recommended.
 They’re easy to clean because of their naturally non-stick.
 It’s best to avoid harmful, toxic soaps.
 To wash: get the pot wet on all sides, sprinkle baking soda, scrub and rinse off.
 Wipe it with a cotton towel/rag and put it away to dry.

 Food very rarely sticks to the bottom.
 If you've accidentally overcooked or burned food, pour some warm water in the pot, sprinkle baking soda and let it sit for 10 minutes, scrub -- food would come off the bottom easily -- rinse and dry.
 For tough to clean spots, you can use a harder scrubber, there is no coating so no fear of scraping any harmful enamels or glazes.

 Sit hot pots on pads, trivet or wooden board.

-And finally, we know that although it’s the most time-tested, healthiest & safest way of cooking food, 100% natural clay cookware might be a new concept to some, and we want to assure you that we are here to help with any questions you might have while getting to know and cooking in this amazingly healthy way!
+And finally, we know that although it’s the most time-tested, healthiest & safest way of cooking, 100% natural clay cookware might be a new concept to some, and we want to assure you that we are here to help with any questions you might have while getting to know and cooking in this amazingly healthy way!
 Email Us with any questions you might have and we’ll get back to you right away.